 - M. Vassell, O. Apperson, P. Calyam, J. Gillis, S. Ahmad, “Intelligent Dashboard for Augmented Reality based Incident Command Response Co-ordination”, IEEE Consumer Communications & Networking Conference (CCNC), 2016.

-- P. Calyam, D. Chemodanov, R. Gargees, B. Morago, R. Pelapur, Z. Oraibi, Y. Duan, G. Seetharaman, K. Palaniappan, “Incident-Supporting Visual Cloud Computing Utilizing Software-Defined Networking, 2016
+- P. Calyam, D. Chemodanov, R. Gargees, B. Morago, R. Pelapur, Z. Oraibi, Y. Duan, G. Seetharaman, K. Palaniappan, “Incident-Supporting Visual Cloud Computing Utilizing Software-Defined Networking, IEEE Transactions on Circuits and Systems for Video Technology (SI on Visual Computing in the Cloud: Mobile Computing), 2016

 John Gillis: Undergraduate Researcher | Computer Engineering